 Location and area

-Gracie’s cottage and Ardoch Bothy are both situated within the settlement of Achintraid, on the shores of Loch Kishorn, and are well served by transport links.
+Ardoch Bothy, Gracie's Cottage and The Meeting House are all situated within the settlement of Achintraid, on the shores of Loch Kishorn, and are well served by transport links.
 Kishorn is about 90 minutes drive due West of Inverness and less than 2 hours drive from Inverness Airport.

 This is one of the most beautiful areas in West Coast Highlands of Scotland, with rugged hills sweeping down into a sea loch and the Isle of Skye’s Cuillin Mountains in the distance.
 Many people come here just to relax in beautiful surroundings and ‘re-charge their batteries’.
 Others, including walkers, climbers, sailors, cyclists, fishermen, photographers and wildlife enthusiasts want to take advantage of the many outdoor possibilities available.
 The Isle of Skye bridge is under and hour away, opening up endless possibilities for those wishing to get to know Skye and it’s many attractions.
-The whole area is a ‘painters paradise’ and there are several Studios and Galleries to visit - including, of course, the Boat Shed Studio between Ardoch Bothy and Gracie''s Cottage.
+The whole area is a ‘painters paradise’ and there are several Studios and Galleries to visit - including, of course, the Boat Shed Studio on the shore between The Meeting House and Gracie's Cottage.

 Serious walkers can get to Torridon, with Beinn Alligin, Liathach and Beinn Eighe (all over 3000ft) in about half an hour by car.
 There are numerous Munros within easy driving distance, and virtually unlimited local walks in beautiful country around Lochcarron, Kishorn, Shieldaig and Applecross.
-From both Ardoch Bothy and Gracie’s Cottage you can walk for miles and not see anyone else all day, once you get into the hills or out on the coastal paths.
+From all three properties you can walk for miles and not see anyone else all day, once you get into the hills or out on the coastal paths.

-The shore in front of both Ardoch Bothy and Gracie’s cottage has a good population of wildfowl, waders (oyster catchers, ringed plover and turnstones are numerous) and other sea birds including eider duck, herons, mergansers, terns etc. Seals are often visible from the shore, and otters occasionally make an appearance.
+The shore in front of all three properties has a good population of wildfowl, waders (oyster catchers, ringed plover and turnstones are numerous) and other sea birds including eider duck, herons, mergansers, terns etc. Seals are often visible from the shore, and otters occasionally make an appearance.
 In the summer months, you may well see dolphins and porpoises and hear the black-throated divers overhead as they fly to feed from their nests on the hill lochans inland.
 The Beinn Eighe Nature Reserve is a short drive away.

 Attadale Gardens, opposite Lochcarron, are open to the public, and well worth a visit by those who appreciate lovely gardens.
 The National Trust gardens at Inverewe are world famous, and are under 2 hours drive from Kishorn.